02 Feb Anti Sexual Harassment – FAQs Demystified!!

 In the case of Sexual Harassment, this topic is sensitive and still a taboo in many social groups.
 As organisations create multiple forums to openly discuss this issue via trainings, easy access to committee members, Access to helpline or 3rd party members to counsel etc, employees will slowly start having confidence in asking questions and reporting issues.

 Q: Apart from Termination, what are the other kinds of actions that can be taken up?
-2. Is this formal termination as per law or is the defendant allowed to resign?
+2. Is there a formal termination as per law or is the defendant allowed to resign?

 Response: Termination and all recommendations given by the IC should be in sync with the Disciplinary Action Policy of the company or should be part of the internal Anti sexual harassment policy of the company.
 Recommendation may vary from Apology, warning, deduction of Salary to compensate the victim’s loss, Pay or role change, Termination etc